freedomofpress/encryption-works/encryption_works.md

 There are two other steps you can take to decrease the amount of metadata leaked when using PGP email encryption.
 The first is [TorBirdy](https://trac.torproject.org/projects/tor/wiki/torbirdy), an extension for Thunderbird that routes the app's traffic through the Tor network, enhancing your privacy.
 It's an involved process, but worth a look if you're comfortable with advanced settings.

-The second is using `--hidden-recipient` as a modifier to the `gpg` command when using GPG on the command-line.
+The second is using `--hidden-recipient` as a modifier to the `gpg` command when using GPG on the command-line, or as a configuration option.
 When the metadata of the subsequent encrypted file is [analyzed](http://tech.michaelaltfield.net/2013/10/19/analyzing-pgp-content/), the key ID of the recipient reads **0x00000000**.
 (Encrypted emails usually have the real key ID attached, such as **0x97604F9D**.)

 ### Verifying Checksums

-Another use for PGP is to verify correct software.
+Another use for PGP is to verify the integrity of software.
 To understand what I mean, consider the question: when you go to download a piece of software (the Tor Browser, for example), how do you know that what you're downloading is the same as what the developers created?
 How do you know that you didn't download a fake version?
 This could happen accidentally or maliciously.

 The answer is to check the "checksum" of the software.
 This is a string of between 32 and 64 characters which are unique to the piece of software you want to download.
 The string is shown in two places, on your computer and on the servers where you download the software from.
 Using the GPG tools installed on your computer, you can determine whether the string you see matches the one published on the developer's website.
 If the strings are the same, we can say with some degree of certainty that the file we downloaded is the same as the one the developer intended us to get.